alexljamin/damonbauer.me/_posts/2015-07-28-migrating-from-es3-es5-es6.md

 The first time I saw this, I [did a dance][8].
 The conciseness and readability of this code is awesome!
 What I learned:

 * if the function doesn't have any arguments, writing `()` creates an anonymous function
-* if the function has one argument, it is written to the left of the fat arrow, with nothing surrounding it
+* if the function has one argument, it is written to the left of the fat arrow, with parentheses optionally surrounding the argument
 * the function will return the value of the expression to the right of the fat arrow

 After seeing this, I'm really excited to start learning more and getting to know ES6.